 16 - Activities of Yesterday

 Ask your employees to write three to five topics that they like to discuss in the next performance evaluation.
-After they write the topics, ask them to write eight to ten activities they work on yesterday.
+After they write the topics, ask them to write eight to ten activities they worked on yesterday.

 Summing It Up